webbingbrasil/filament-copyactions/README.md

 You can use this form action in any filament field, the action will copy the field value to clipboard by default, but you can customize the value with the `copyable` method

-The action will display a copy status, you can customize the success message with the `successNotificationMessage` method or the error message with the `errorNotificationMessage` method.

 ```php